Mouse/Rat Thyroxine (T4) ELISA Kit is a competitive ELISA used to quantify Mouse/Rat Thyroxine (T4) with a sensitivity of 0.467 µg/dL.

 Application cELISA | Reactivity Reacts | Dilution info - | Notes - |

-Mouse/Rat Thyroxine (T4) ELISA Kit is a Competitive ELISA kit for the measurement of Mouse/Rat Thyroxine (T4) in Mouse, Rat in Plasma, Serum samples.
+Mouse/Rat Thyroxine (T4) ELISA Kit ab285258 is a competitive ELISA kit to measure Mouse/Rat Thyroxine (T4) in Serum and Plasma with a sensitivity of 55.8 pg/mL.

 Thyroxine acts on tissues throughout the body affecting growth development and metabolism.
 It is not part of a simple structure but rather influences multiple aspects of endocrinological systems.
 On a cellular level T4 enters target cells and converts to its active form triiodothyronine (T3) which then binds to thyroid hormone receptors inside the nucleus.
 This binding alters gene transcription modulating metabolic activity within those cells.
 Although T4 itself does not form complexes its metabolic conversion and subsequent gene regulatory functions play complex roles in cellular processes.